 Grant awards are available to students who enroll for six or more credits in any term.
-Awards usually range from \$250 to \$2,300 for an academic year.
+Awards usually range from \$250 to \$2,400 for an academic year.
 The federal government determines the amount of award based on the applicant's financial need.
+Students who have a bachelor's degree are not eligible for a Pell Grant.